xuri/excelize-doc/en/workbook.md

 func (f *File) GetActiveSheetIndex() int
 ```

-GetActiveSheetIndex provides a function to get an active sheet of XLSX.
+GetActiveSheetIndex provides a function to get an active worksheet of the workbook.
 If not found the active sheet will return integer `0`.

 ## Set worksheet visible {#SetSheetVisible}